 Skip to content

-Check your monitor for backlight bleed, IPS glow, dirty screen effect, and color non-uniformity using solid fullscreen test patterns.
+Check your monitor for backlight bleed, IPS glow, dirty screen effect, clouding, and color tinting using full-screen solid color patterns.

 Display Diagnostics